philvarner/old-possum/python/README.md

 - Effective Python by Brett Slatkin
 - Functional Python Programming - Third Edition by Steven F. Lott
 - Supercharged Python: Take Your Code to the Next Level by Overland and Bennett
+- Architecture Patterns with Python by Harry Percival, Bob Gregory
+- Using Asyncio in Python by Caleb Hattingh
+- Python Testing with pytest by Brian Okken
+- Hypermodern Python Tooling by Claudio Jolowicz

 ## Projects